When do the introductory days take place?

 How do I register for exams?

-You can register for examinations via our ONLINE services for students; you can change the language settings to English at the top right hand side of the web page.
+You can register for examinations via E-Campus for students; you can change the language settings to English at the top right hand side of the web page.
 Log in with your regular THM user credentials.

 How do I cancel my exam registrations?